act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 #### Passed Example 10

 This link, that is distinguishable by the background color (hue) from the other text in the same line, uses a style similar to the default styling of links (underline) when it is focused or hovered.
-This example passes rule "[Inline link has distinguishable style or content on hover and focus](https://act-rules.github.io/rules/548868)".

 ```html
 <style>